The Cheeky Monkey Media Blog

 About 1.8% of sites on the web are Drupal.
 Drupal is dynamic, scalable, flexible and the most secure CMS available.
 With a passionate community, Drupal allows you to build your dream website, with over 27,000 themes and 40,000 modules.
-Security is the forefront of Drupal’s popularity, the Drupal community routinely updates modules and the Drupal core to ensure threats are kept at bay.
-To state it plainly, Drupal offers the best security and flexibility for growth with virtually unlimited potential to the innovation of today’s technology.
+Security is at the forefront of Drupal’s popularity, the Drupal community routinely updates modules and the Drupal core to ensure threats are kept at bay.
+To state it plainly, Drupal offers the best security and flexibility for growth with virtually unlimited potential for the innovation of today’s technology.

 All that being said, Drupal is not for everyone!
-With great power comes great spend.
+With great power comes great spending.
 If you choose Drupal as your CMS of choice ensure you have the right budget.
 Although Drupal is free, building your dream website and maintaining it is not.
 Building a Drupal website can be anywhere between $10,000 to $150,000+ for the initial build, not including ongoing maintenance which can be anywhere from $500 to $1200 a quarter.

 Drupal is best suited for medium to enterprise-level companies or for companies looking to scale quickly.

 WordPress is the most popular and intuitive content management system available.
 With over 35% of websites on WordPress, it is hard not to know about this platform.
 We can see why – it is simplistic, user-friendly, and appealing to any level of technical background.

 Released in May 2003, WordPress is open-source software.
 It is free like Drupal, but there is a cost to hire an agency to build your website.
 WordPress started out as a simple blogging platform and can be quickly moved into a full-spread CMS.
 With WordPress, you can customize and develop any type of website.